 The Jessica Park Project

-Sponsored by the Fine and Performing Arts Department at Massachusetts College of Liberal Arts, The Jessica Park Project is a multiyear educational endeavor to study and promote the art of Jessica Park.
-Park is a nationally renowned artist with autism who lives with her family in Williamstown, Massachusetts.
-She is largely self-taught, but has benefited from the intervention of several art teachers and from the guidance of her father, David Park, and her mother Clara Claiborne Park, who wrote two books about her exceptional daughter: The Siege (Little, Brown 1995 edition) and Exiting Nirvana (Little, Brown 2001).
+The Jessica Park Project at Massachusetts College of Liberal Arts is a multiyear educational endeavor to study and promote the art of Jessica Park.
+Park is an internationally renowned artist with autism who lives in Williamstown, Massachusetts.
+She is largely self-taught, but has benefited from the intervention of several art teachers and from the support and guidance of her father, David Park, and mother Clara Claiborne Park, who wrote two books about her exceptional daughter: The Siege (Little, Brown 1995 edition) and Exiting Nirvana (Little, Brown 2001).

-Project Director, Tony Gengarelly, Ph.D., Professor
+Project Director: Tony Gengarelly, Ph.D., Professor Emeritus MCLA